GOP Senator Says China Should ‘Foot The Bill’ For Coronavirus Damage In U.S.

 “Bashing Beijing has worked for Trump before, helping him bond with midwestern working class voters who blame Chinese industry for stealing their blue-collar jobs.”

-Collinson suggested that it may not be long before Trump begins to float the idea of China paying for coronavirus damages, echoing Hawley.
+Collinson suggested that it may not be long before Trump begins to float the idea of China paying for coronavirus damages, echoing Hawley’s recent comments to Carlson.

 “Just wait for Donald Trump to demand that China pay for the pandemic — just like Mexico was going to pay for the wall,” Collinson wrote.